 - Makes 28 shortbread

-- 1. Stir the flour, salt, lemon peel, and thyme together in a medium bowl.
+In a large bowl, stir the flour, salt, lemon peel, and thyme together.
 With your fingertips, rub the butter into the dry ingredients until a coarse, crumbly mixture forms.

 Remove the shortbread dough from the refrigerator, unwrap, and place it on a floured work surface.
 Press the dough into a 6-by-5-inch rectangle.
-With a rolling pin, roll the dough into a larger 10-by-7-inch rectangle, about 1/4 inch thick.
+Using a rolling pin, roll the dough into a larger 10-by-7-inch rectangle about 1/4 inch thick.

 Cut the shortbread dough in half, forming two 5-by-7-inch pieces.
 Using a pizza wheel or sharp paring knife, cut into 1/2-inch-wide strips.
 Carefully place the shortbreads on the prepared baking sheet leaving a little room between each cookie.
 Brush the tops with the reserved egg mixture and sprinkle a little coarse sea salt on top.
 Gently press the salt into the surface of each shortbread.

 Bake until the shortbreads are lightly browned, about 20 minutes.
 Transfer to a cooling rack and serve warm or at room temperature.
 Store the shortbread in an airtight container at room temperature for up to 1 week.
 Originally published October 13, 2009.

 Love the look?
 Click to bring the LC Lifestyle into your home.